 Step Action 1 Connect the measuring device to the external sockets 10 on the control panel.
 2 Select the menu item and then one to call up the operating mode.
-3 Select the test object phase to which the test van is connected from the phase selection menu, then close the phase selection menu using .
+3 Select the test object phase that you want to measure from the phase selection menu, then close the phase selection menu using .
 4 Start the operating mode using the menu item (b) and then release the high voltage using the "HV ON" button.
 5 Carry out further operations on the measuring device itself following the relevant operating instructions.